Logo 0%

 • Scale (for measurement)

-While there are those common forms and patterns of Rangoli, the kinds of Rangoli Design for Diwali and patterns know no limit at all.
-It is such a famous artwork that various Rangoli contests are driven in schools, offices, and organizations to make Rangoli more popular among the young generation.
+It is such a famous artwork that various Rangoli contests are held in schools, offices, and organizations to make Rangoli more popular among the young generation.

 1. Peacock Rangoli Design